DUNE-DAQ/lbrulibs/docs/README.md

 ## Next development steps:
-   1. Scale to many ZMQ links and other subdetectors
+   1. Scale to many ZMQ links and other subdetectors.